kubepreset/kubepreset/README.md

 ### 0.3.0

 - [ ] Add support for label selectors for application
-- [ ] Add support for specifying containers to inject (only name-based, and don't support index)
+- [x] Add support for specifying containers to inject (only name-based)
 - [x] Add support for environment variables
 - [x] Add support for Direct Secret Reference